Pixadus/pixadus.github.io/content/day49.md

 - [ ] Headlamp
 - [ ] Charged gear + valuables

 I'm choosing to not take a first-aid kit with me, as well as a radio - the short term nature of my stay doesn't really justify the cost, though my inner backpacker is telling me what a bad idea this is.

-Looking at the danger points - the island is isolated and has few dangers on it.
-The big ones will be on the sea - and, though it sounds fatalistic, most dangers there can't be easily addressed by a FA kit.
-So - I'm choosing to sacrifice safety in favor of frugality, as I still have a month to go.
+The College Life™, sacrificing safety in favor of frugality since 2001.

+---

+**The Plan**:

+For reference, I am departing from 1770 with [1770 Reef](https://www.1770reef.com.au/) tomorrow, June 29th at 5:30 AM AEST.

+I'm expecting, barring unforseen circumstance, to return by **July 1** at **5:00 PM AEST**.

+If you do not hear from me by **July 2nd**, **8:00 PM AEST**, then try giving 1770 Reef a call and see what's up.

+---

 ## Now-Truths